-EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.

-AN ACT relating to real property; excepting certain sales or leases of real property by governmental entities from requirements that the entities conduct appraisals of the real property before the sale or lease of the real property and that the entities sell or lease the real property by auction; requiring governmental entities to hold public hearings to review certain appraisals of real property; requiring persons requesting to purchase real property from governmental entities by auction to deposit a certain amount of money to pay the costs incurred by the entity in acting upon the application; and providing other matters properly relating thereto.
+AN ACT relating to real property; excepting certain sales or leases of real property by governmental entities from requirements that the entities conduct appraisals of the real property before the sale or lease of the real property and that the entities sell or lease the real property by auction; authorizing a governmental entity to hold a public hearing in lieu of having a second appraisal conducted before the sale or lease of real property; requiring persons requesting to purchase real property from governmental entities by auction to deposit a certain amount of money to pay the costs incurred by the entity in acting upon the application; providing that a political subdivision may convey real property to the State without charge under certain circumstances; making various other changes relating to the sale and lease of real property by governmental entities; and providing other matters properly relating thereto.